panubo/docker-postfix/README.md

 ## Logging

-This container outputs the Postfix mail log to stdout by default, additionally logs are saved to `/var/log/s6-maillog/current` which is rotated every 10MB with only 3 log files retained.
+This container outputs the Postfix mail log to stdout by default.
+Additionally, logs are saved to `/var/log/s6-maillog/current` which is rotated every 10MB with only 3 log files retained.

 If you want to output somewhere else you can set environment variable `LOGOUTPUT`.
 For example `LOGOUTPUT=/var/log/maillog`.

 When enabled OpenDKIM only supports syslog output, the syslogd daemon is only used for OpenDKIM.
 Only /dev/stdout is supported for OpenDKIM syslog logs.

-_Note: the Postfix Prometheus exporter only works when the logs are left at /dev/stdout.
-This requirement of logs going to /dev/stdout is due to the containers logging structure.
-This may be improved but was needed to keep with backwards compatibility without adding additional variables to configured_
+_Note: the Postfix Prometheus exporter only works when logs are sent to /dev/stdout.
+This requirement is due to the container's logging structure.
+This may be improved, but was needed to maintain backwards compatibility without adding additional configuration variables._

 _Note: The log `/var/log/s6-maillog/current` is always created but won't actually contain any logs if `LOGOUTPUT` is not `/dev/stdout`._

 ## Custom Scripts

-Executable shell scripts and binaries can be mounted or copied in to `/etc/entrypoint.d`.
+Executable shell scripts and binaries can be mounted or copied into `/etc/entrypoint.d`.
 These will be run when the container is launched but before postfix is started.
 These can be used to customise the behaviour of the container.

 ## Usage Example